moheesh/github-example/README.md

 # github-example
-It a demonstration repository with some code
+It a demonstration repository with som
 Thanks